 - Even if someone recovered from anorexia and presently exhibited very few autistic behaviors, did they get the unique and valuable experience of taking a pilot test through the autistic brain and unlike many others, get to come back?

 - Does the Empathizing-Systemizing test have implications for the way people experience their gender?
 Could it be used to help explain the androgynous nature of many creative individuals?

 - Does the empathizing and systemizing model relate to Dabrowski’s theory of Overexcitabilities involving the intellectual and emotional domains?

 - Does anorexia represent one-way people try to resolve tension at level II of Dabrowski’s Theory of Positive Disintegration?
 Or does it represent experimentation with the “partial death instinct” (or deliberate self-denial) present in higher levels of the theory?
-(I will talk more about this theory in future posts, but I’ll leave out anorexia in order to have a much broader conversation).
+(I talk more about this theory in future posts, but I leave out anorexia in order to have a much broader conversation).

 - How can treatments be designed to help anorexics switch their systemizing to other spheres of knowledge?
 Music, finance, engineering, math?
 In short, what could help them get excited and passionate about something else and attack it with equal vigor?

 - Does Asperger’s manifest as anorexia only because of the absence of an appropriate environment?
 For example, a toxic home life, inadequate challenge, or inadequate intellectual stimulation - like a tropical plant born in a desert?
 If so, can social skills training help these individuals navigate their way to more appropriate settings and advocate for their needs?